miguelzapaton/ehn-dcc-schema-json-validator/README.md

 #### /dcc-testdata-latest

-The test data comes from the [DCC Test Data Repository](https://github.com/eu-digital-green-certificates/dcc-testdata)
+The test data comes from the [DCC Test Data Repository](https://github.com/eu-digital-green-certificates/dgc-testdata)

 Feel free to update the test data regularly.

 #### /examples-latest

-The test data comes from the [Digital Green Certificate Schema](https://github.com/ehn-digital-green-development/ehn-dcc-schema) project.
+The test data comes from the [Digital Covid Certificate Schema](https://github.com/ehn-digital-green-development/ehn-dgc-schema) project.

 Feel free to use your own examples.